Scrusse/Eng4_Pi_in_the_Sky/README.md

 ## Week 1/30-2/3
 We finished soldering all the connections to the board.
 We also made sure that all connectiuons that we did were in the right position so we didnt have to go back and redo them.
 The drone motors arrived.
 So we are waiting for the motor holders to finish printing so that we can finish connecting the motors.
 At the end of the week we finished wiring and soldering wires and making sure the connections wouldnt break.
 We alos had to do some modifications to the feet of the drone.
 As they hold the motors and the holes are to big for the motors.

+## Week 2/6-2/10
+This week we made some changes to the design to optimize it because there was a useless part we didnt need.
+We also officially got everything put together but had to take it apart to finish some wiring.